 There are a few things that we can all do to help reduce waste on campus and improve Western's sustainability with waste.

-When it does come time to dispose of items, make sure you are placing them in the correct stream so that we divert as much waste as possible away from landfills.
-Common items found in the landfill bin include beverage containers, paper, and cardboard - all items that can be recycled.If you have any suggestions or would like to learn more about our waste reduction strategies at Western, please email us at firstname.lastname@example.org or follow us on Instagram, Facebook or Twitter to stay updated with our initiatives!
+When it does come time to dispose of items, make sure you are placing them in the correct waste stream so that we divert as much waste as possible away from landfills.
+Common items found in the landfill bin include beverage containers, paper, and cardboard - all items that can be recycled!
+Help the campus community learn how to Sort it Right by volunteering with our Trash Talkers!